 The Wedding Rituals

 An Assamese marriage these days is traditional with its unique customs and rituals, but also with a touch of modernity as far as the attire, extensive sets and glamour are concerned.
 It is an amalgamation of both.
 Ceremonies and rituals start many days ahead of the actual wedding day.
 In my previous post on Xajpani I had mentioned about Na purushor hokaam.
 This is the first ritual in any Assamese marriage which takes a few days prior to the marriage.
-The name, however, may vary according to different communities.
+The name, however, may vary with different communities.

 The ceremony starts with the Juron diya.
 The family of the groom brings gifts for the bride which includes her wedding trousseau, along with gold and traditional Assamese jewelry, cosmetics, ceremonial maah halodhi to be applied by the bride on her wedding day.
 There are many other things brought along with these.
 These are brought in two earthen pots, one with gifts for the bride,another with maah halodhi.
 The bride takes out a portion of the maah halodhi and leaves some for the groom in the same pot which is later carried back to the groom.
 Juron is given by the groom’s mother and other female relatives and basically is an all-female ceremony.
 The bride later changes her attire to the ones gifted by the groom’s family and seeks blessings from the elderly people present in the ceremony.

 There’s another ritual called koina or dora nuuwa meaning bathing the bride and groom in a ceremonial way.
 This is arranged in the respective places of the bride and groom.
 The maah halodhi kept aside during the Juron ceremony is applied on the body of the bride and groom, and later washed with water.
 For this a bei is made with bamboo where the bride and groom are made to sit for the ritual.
-Under this bei is buried one egg, a needle, kasi, beetle nut and a coin.
+Under this bei is buried one egg, a needle, kasi, betel nut and a coin.
 This ritual signifies cleansing the bride and groom of any impurities or evil spirits thereby preparing them for their new life.
-The water used during this ritual is brought from a nearby river or lake in another very ritualistic manner.
+The water used during this ritual is brought from a nearby river or lake in another ritualistic manner.
 The mother along with the ladies of the family and community goes to a nearby water body singing biya naam.
 This ritual is called pani tola.